sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 excerpt: "Solving a custom made reinforcement learning problem using a variety of algorithms"
 ---

-[//]: # "If you want to skip to the finished product follow [this link](https://filipino-food-classifier.onrender.com/)."
 If you would prefer to learn about this project by reading the code [go here](https://github.com/sjhatfield/babyberry).

 In order to revisit concepts and learned earlier in the year taking Georgia Tech's fantastic graduate course in reinforcement learning, I decided to develop my own learning environment and solve it using a variety of RL algorithms.

 ## Introduction to the Environment